Bari people: Bari religion

 Many Bari combine aspects of their traditional religion with Christianity, which the majority of Bari today follow.
-They believe in one almighty God and existence of powerful spirits (good and evil).
+They believe in one almighty God and the existence of powerful spirits (good and evil).
 Some still worship solely the traditional gods, one of which is nameless and has two different sides.
 Half of this god lives in the sky and brings forth rain and the other half of this god lives in the ground and encourages growth in agriculture.
 They also have many cultural heroes, such as Sabaseba, who is known as "Old Wind."
 The elders in the village were valued for their knowledge of gods such as these.

 Nun, a supernatural power, is found in big, strong trees.
 Tribe members would stuff the tree bark with tobacco leaves and on occasion, blood and fat from animals were put upon the tree bark as well.
 The Bari would pray while anointing the tree, and they believed that Nun would visit at night to feast on the offerings.
 The Nun goes by different names, and each name is associated with a different personality.
-The Nun-loki is the most benevolent and forgiving, and when he came he would stop the life of whoever he thought had lived long enough.
+The Nun-loki is the most benevolent and forgiving, and when he came, he would stop the life of whoever he thought had lived long enough.
 Nun-lukak was known as the "spirit of food" and prayers to him would result in a plentiful growing season.
 If prayer did not work, then a sacrifice would be made.

 The Bari will make small animal sacrifices to the spirits of the dead, and that by doing so, when they die they will move onto the next life in the horizon, which is very much like their first one.

 The Bari believe that the world is made up of levels and that the plane they live on now is in the middle.
 They believe that they are surrounded by beings that live in the water, in the air, on the earth, and in their villages.

 When the Bari visited members of another tribe, there would be a ceremony that took place that involved singing and chanting and swinging back and forth on hammocks.
 The men would swing in hammocks placed closer to the ceiling, while the women would swing on hammocks that hung lower to the ground.
-They would also exchange gifts to members of the same gender.
+They would also exchange gifts with members of the same gender.
 The gifts had to be of equal value to each other, so men often exchanged arrows or arrowheads while the women would exchange articles of clothing, primarily woven skirts.